deelbg/score_counter/README.md

 * eeprom - to write the eeprom.
 * fuse - to write the fuses.

 In the **/hardware** directory is located the hardware project for EagleCad and a KiCad export.
+**NOTE:** A 10kOhm pullup resistor needs to be added to the OK button (the one right in the center).

 In the **/enclosure** directory is located a FreeCad project containig the enclosure.
 The 3 parts are also exported in .obj files that can be directly imported in Cura and sliced for 3d printing.